dirkroorda/laf-fabric/docs/background.rst

 What we do instead is: we build two arrays, the first array points to data records in the second array.
 A data record in the second array consists of a number giving the length of the record, followed by that number of integers.
-The function :func:`arrayify() <graf.model.arrayify>` takes a list of items and turns it in a double array.
+The function :func:`arrayify() <laf.model.arrayify>` takes a list of items and turns it in a double array.

 **Keep individual features separate**
 A feature is a mapping from either nodes or edges to string values.
 Features are organized by the annotations